-The office space has changed quite dramatically over the years, with informal, open-plan and flexible spaces replacing the more formal enclosed and private rooms of the past.
-This flexible working ends up having a knock-on effect – increasing the level of occupation, upping noise levels, which in turn hinders productivity.
+Office space has changed quite dramatically over the years, with informal, open-plan and flexible spaces replacing the more formal enclosed and private rooms of the past.
+This flexible working ends up having a knock-on effect – increasing the level of occupation, and upping noise levels, which in turn hinders productivity.

 Acoustics, like lighting, should be an integral part of good architectural design and when it is done well, is a significant contributor to the well-being and productivity of the office employee.
-From the outset it’s important to use materials which will achieve good acoustics and solve any sound transmission issues.
-The designer must also not only satisfy the legislative requirements, but the client or end user’s ‘wish list’ of acoustic behaviour.
+From the outset, it’s important to use materials that will achieve good acoustics and solve any sound transmission issues.
+The designer must also not only satisfy the legislative requirements but the client or end user’s ‘wish list’ of acoustic behaviour.
 Proper acoustics and the unobtrusive sum of all sounds, is the key objective for a comfortable environment.

 The sound separation achieved between adjoining rooms or offices is often severely limited by ‘crosstalk’ via a common void.
 This common problem occurs when the transmission loss associated with this sound path is less than that provided by the primary separating element, for example, a partition.
 Voids affected by ‘cross-talk’ include:

 Suspended ceiling voids at partitions

 Access floor voids below partitions

 To effectively reduce sound transmission or ‘crosstalk’ via hidden voids which sit above office partitions, ceiling void barriers should be installed directly inline with the partition.